perkowitz/hachi-yaeltex/binaries/README.md

 v0.14
 - Bugfix for encoder priority feature
 - Bugfix for double click not updating shifted rotary values
-- Automatically update new min and max raw values.
+- Automatically update new min and max for analog raw values.
 - Bugfix for encoder switch with color range enable function not always updating feedback
+- Bugfix for stucked pixels
+- Burst bank data fixed for digitals.
+Was hardcoded 128, but needed to use count for each port.
+- Monitor incoming midi messages added to Serial test mode

 Firmware AUX
 v0.14